 Laboratory tests often demonstrate increased liver enzymes in Legionnaire's disease.

 Hyponatremia is a common finding on laboratory tests, often as a result of kidney derangements.

 Type IV renal tubular acidosis is often caused by an aldosterone deficiency or resistance.
 Legionella can produce interstitial kidney disease that destroys the juxtaglomerular apparatus, decreasing the ability to secrete renin.
 Due to a decrease in renin, there is an aldosterone deficiency, leading to Type IV renal tubular acidosis.

-Legionnaires' disease causes a severe atypical pneumonia with bi-basal consolidation.
+Legionnaires' disease causes severe atypical pneumonia with bi-basal consolidation.

-Fluoroquinolones are a family of broad spectrum antibiotic drugs that commonly end with suffix “floxacin” like ciprofloxacin and moxifloxacin.
-These drugs are bactericidal and eradiate bacteria by interfering with DNA replication.
+Fluoroquinolones are a family of broad-spectrum antibiotic drugs that commonly end with the suffix “floxacin,” like ciprofloxacin and moxifloxacin.
+These drugs are bactericidal and eradicate bacteria by interfering with DNA replication.
 Fluoroquinolones can be used in the treatment of Legionella.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)